IkarosKappler/imageupload/README.md

 Changelog
 ---------
+[2017-04-12]
+ * Added an icon set for non-image files ('Free-file-icons' by teambox.
+Thank you!).
+ * Added the ICONPATH to the .env file.
+ * Added the 'icon_path' attribute to the JSON response.

 [2017-03-07]
  * Added the option to 'crop' thumbails to the required size.
  * Changed the thumbail size to 'bestfit' for non-crop resizing (keeps aspect ratio).